African cheetah translocation to India

 Discussions on cheetah introduction began after the mid-1950s.
-Proposals were made to the governments of Iran in the 1970s, but were unsuccessful.
+Proposals were made to the governments of Iran in the 1970s, but unsuccessfully.
 Offers were made by the government of Kenya beginning in the 1980s but by 2012 the Supreme Court of India had outlawed the project for a species translocation, considering it, in addition, an "introduction" rather than a "reintroduction."
 In January 2020, the court reversed its 2012 decision, and allowed for the import of small numbers on an experimental basis.
 On 17 September 2022, five female and three male southeast African cheetahs, between the ages of four and six, were transported by air from Namibia and released in a quarantined enclosure within Kuno National Park in the state of Madhya Pradesh.
 The relocation was supervised by Laurie Marker, of the Namibia-based Cheetah Conservation Fund and Yadvendradev Jhala of the Wildlife Institute of India.
 The cheetahs, fitted with radio collars, were moved to a larger enclosure in November.
 A further 12 cheetahs arrived from South Africa in February 2023 and began to be released into the park in March 2023.
 That month a cheetah gave birth to four cubs, the first recorded live cheetah birth in India in over 70 years.
 The first death was reported later in the month and by January 2024, ten animals had died.
 (Note: While wildlife expert Vincent van der Merwe commented that cheetah deaths does not mean that the project is failing, as similar mortality rates have been reported in African reintroduction, Cheetah Conservation Fund suggested that the cheetah deaths could have been prevented with better monitoring and adequate veterinary care.)

 The scientific reaction to the translocation has been mixed.
 Veterinary pharmacologist Adrian Tordiffe views India as providing a "protected space" for a threatened population.
 Zoologist K. Ullas Karanth has been critical of the effort, conjecturing that potential mortalities might require a continual import of African cheetahs.
 Kuno National Park is a relatively new national park fully established in 2018.
 Scientists have expressed concern that 20 cheetahs from Africa with typically large individual territories of 100 km2 might be difficult to accommodate in a park with a core zone of 748 km2 and a buffer zone of 487 km2.
 Increasing cheetah populations might lead to the animals venturing out of the core zones of the park into adjoining agricultural lands and non-forested areas, bringing them into conflict with humans.
 With this in mind, the Supreme Court of India ordered the Indian government to look for alternative parks to accommodate a potentially growing population.
 The African cheetahs had been projected to be a key species of a new phase of ecological restoration in India.
 By September 17, 2024, the second anniversary of the introduction, all surviving 12 adult cheetahs and 12 cubs were limited to protective enclosures.